 Thanks for visiting my website.
 In these pages I offer some information about my life, my work and my interests.
 I update it regularly but do get in touch with me if there is something else I could include which might be of interest to people.

-I divide my paid-work time between teaching and research.
+I divide my paid work time between teaching and research.
 I enjoy working with students as well as researching issues that are of importance in education today.
-My ‘portfolio career’ includes research, evaluation and staff development, the latter is in relation to online teaching tools.
+My ‘portfolio career’ includes research, evaluation and staff development, the latter is mostly in relation to online teaching tools.
 I am involved in a voluntary capacity in a number of organisations.
-Chief among these is the Mamie Martin Fund, a small charity of which I am proud to be a founder Trustee.
+Chief among these is the Mamie Martin Fund, a small but sturdy charity of which I am proud to be a founder Trustee.
 We support girls’ education in North Malawi and I have had the privilege of meeting many of those girls and their teachers on several visits.
-As part of a group in Scotland I ‘Pedalled for Scotland’ – 45 miles from Glasgow to Edinburgh – to raise funds for this important work in 2017 and will be involved in the ‘Wee Jaunts’ in 2018.
+As part of a group in Scotland I ‘Pedalled for Scotland’ – 45 miles from Glasgow to Edinburgh in September 2017 – to raise funds for this important work and am involved in the ‘Wee Jaunts’ and other cycling jaunts in 2018.

 I am also an active supporter of Freedom from Torture and currently chair its local group in Edinburgh, which has a Facebook page as Freedom from Torture Edinburgh Local Group.
 Meeting and working with migrants from all over the world dovetails with my interest in travel and the one enhances the other.